Brought to you by Dickies Canada

-The weather changes can come fast and furious during the springtime, and it doesn’t matter whether you are in Florida, on the Spanish coast, or seeing historic sights closer to home as the weather becomes accommodating, you can expect change to be constant.
-When you are packing, you will want to make sure you research the window of possible temperatures you will encounter, that way you will know how to mix and match effectively.
+The weather changes can come fast and furious during the springtime, and it doesn’t matter whether you are in Florida, on the Spanish coast, or seeing historic sites closer to home as the weather becomes accommodating, you can expect change to be constant.
+When you are packing, you will want to make sure you research the window of possible temperatures you will meet, that way you will know how to mix and match effectively.

-- Quilted Jacket: If you are headed anywhere that sees snow regularly over the winter, then your spring temperatures could dip down enough to make you want something a little heavier than a sweater or a long sleeved tee.
+- Quilted Jacket: If you are headed anywhere that sees snow regularly over the winter, then your spring temperatures could dip down enough to make you want something a little heavier than a sweater or a long-sleeved tee.
 A Dickies quilted jacket is perfect for lightweight warmth, and it is easy to store if temperatures pick up.

-- Hoodies: When you are looking to flow with the weather, insulated and lightweight hoodies provide you with options that can work as a middle layer under your coat or jacket or as outerwear on their own.
+- Hoodies: When you are looking to flow with the weather, insulated and lightweight hoodies give you options that can work as a middle layer under your coat or jacket or as outerwear on their own.
 In climates that warm up a little more quickly than most of southern Canada, you might even find that your hoodie is the heaviest item you need.

 - Shorts: You might be surprised how quickly you heat up when you are used to freezing winter temperatures.
 Especially if your spring activities keep you active.
 A day of walking, even if you are just out shopping, can give you a good reason to want to let your legs breathe

 - Flex Fabric Pants: When you do need something a little warmer, looking for flex fabrics will help you dress to impress while the stretch fabric keeps the same range of movement you expect from clothes you can work or play in.